Stuycs-K/final-project-5-lau-anna-gordonzolov-sascha/WORKLOG.md

 ### date 6/1
 I'm calling it 6/1 even if it's now 3 in the morning.
 I got rounds to work!!
 They're pretty cool -- it actually uses the rounds class.
 You can currently skip rounds with enter and play normally by passing rounds with space.
 I also made a bunch of additional qol changes that were missing.
 Spent a long time getting the timing to work for the bloons -- it's sorta complicated!
 My solution wasn't great - I ended up doing some work with the numbers and then truncated the timer so that rounding errors wouldn't mess with any results.
 There are currently 3 working rounds (the first three).

+### date 6/2
+Fixed next round!
+Now when playing normally (pressing space to traverse rounds) all the bloons must stop existing before the next round can start.

 ## Anna Lau

 ### date 5/22